 Sokote beine do feks : Iran 2003 : Babak PAYAMI : 95 mins

-The narrative is simple, and a brutal editor could no doubt condense the plot to less than a third of the films 95-minute running-time: a young soldier working for Haji, a charismatic tribal leader, executes two men.
-But just as he is aiming his Kalashnikov at the third condemned person, a stay of execution is imposed by Haji.
-It turns out that the “criminal”is a virgin woman, and to kill her would send her soul to heaven instead of hell.
-Hajis interpretation of scriptural law comes up with a cruel solution: the executioner must marry his “victim” … who he would then, presumably, have to execute following the consummation of their union.
-But Hajis plan is imperilled by the encroachment of wider forces, and also by the resistance from the unwilling “happy couple.”
+The narrative is simple, and a competent editor could condense the plot to a third of the 95-minute running-time (Payami had to reconstruct the film via video after the original print was reportedly confiscated by Iranian authorities).
+In a ten-minute opening shot, a young soldier (Kamalan Narouli) – obeying the orders of tribal-leader Haji (Moazen’) – executes two men.
+But as he aims his Kalashnikov at the third condemned prisoner, Haji imposes a stay of execution.
+He has discovered that this (female) “criminal” (Maryam Moqadam) is a virgin, and to kill her would mean sending her soul to heaven.
+Hajis devises a cruel solution: the executioner must marry his “victim” – who he would then have to kill after their union’s consummation.
+But Hajis plan is imperilled by the encroachment of opposing armed forces, and also the not-so-happy couple’s dawning feelings of resistance and affection.

-Payami takes an original, idiosyncratic approach to some issues which can seldom have been more pressing: religious dogmatism is his main target, and his rigorous, austere approach is unwavering in its treatment of injustice and exploitation.
-The dialogue is as sparse as the drought-ravaged landscape, but Payami invests each word with enormous meaning and power.
-His control of images and sound – and their interaction – is no less economic, his camera often tracking with painstaking care over indoor and outdoor environments (the stunning opening shot audaciously clocks in at over ten minutes), at other times remaining fixed on certain tableaux until the viewer gradually deciphers the various symbolic elements, and/or penetrates into the deeper levels of meaning behind the seemingly barren surfaces.
+Payami takes an idiosyncratic angle on some very topical issues: religious dogmatism is his main target, and his rigorous austerity is unwavering in its presentation of injustice and exploitation.
+The script’s dialogue is as stark as the drought-ravaged landscape, and Payami’s control of image and sound – and their interaction – is no less careful and deliberate, Farzad Jodat’s camera tracking with painstaking care over indoor and outdoor environments.
+At other times the frame remains fixed on certain tableaux for so long that the viewer has little option other than to tease out the scene’s latent symbolic elements.
+Except, perhaps, to walk out.

 (seen 17th January : Fokus Cinema, Troms Troms International Film Festival)